 The synchronization can be done via Bluetooth with the mobile phone or with the computer via the data cable, and you can then see it in the application of the mobile or on the website itself.
 And this is where there are more doubts right now, because Suunto has been doing several puzzling operations.
 Some years ago he bought the application Sports Trackerwhich is currently in the process of merging with Movescount.

-The same goes for Movescount's mobile application ("limited", to say the least), which is in the process of being replaced by a new application called Suunto alone.
-But both the web platform and the application are lagging behind not only what Suunto would like, but also what users are demanding.
-This is the darkest aspect of this Suunto 9, that while the web platform does live up to its name in terms of both management and possibilities, the mobile application and integration with the new platform is taking too long and is the source of many complaints and uncertainties.
+The same goes for the Movescount mobile app ("limited," to put it discreetly), which is in the midst of being replaced by a new app called Suunto plain and simple.
+But both the web platform and the app are lagging behind not only what Suunto would like, but what users are demanding.
+This is the darkest aspect of this Suunto 9, that while the web platform is up to par in both management and possibilities, the mobile app and integration with the new platform is taking too long and is the source of many, many complaints and uncertainties.

 Suunto has promised important news for after the summer... we'll wait anxiously.